damianhakert/damianhakert.github.io/source/posts/2016-12-11-proposed-server-purchase-for-gitlab-com.html.md

 H3 How can we minimize installation costs?
 Should we ask to configure the servers to PXE boot?

-H4 Is there an Azure equivalent for AWS Direct Connect?
+H4 Is there an Azure equivalent for AWS Direct Connect? => Azure will let you work with a provider to "peer into" the Azure network at a data center of your choice.
+So for example we could pay to have a circuit established in a data center that was linked into the Azure 'US East 2' data center (where we currently host out of) for direct connectivity needs.

 # Expense